JackDca/Mailpilewiki/SMTorP.md

 [TODO: Write more.
 Bjarni doesn't like relays, Ella contends they are necessary for users with intermittent networking.
 We met in the middle agreeing that sending relays may be a reasonable compromise.]

+## User Privacy

+Running a hidden service of this nature makes it easier to track whether a particular user is online, as long as you know their SMTorP address.

+Although this is an active attack, it may be possible to check that the hidden service is online, without the hidden service ever seeing traffic, which makes this undetectable by the user.

+If this is considered a serious problem, then it argues in favour of running SMTorP relays.

 ## SMTorP and PGP/MIME